2016 will be the year of concurrency on the web

 If you need additional convincing that worker-based concurrency is coming, some recent examples that are blazing the trail are Henrik Joreteg’s super interesting FeatherApp and this amazing article on the software design of the Pokedex web app.

-The rest of this post are the slightly edited notes from my talk with the tongue-in-cheek title “Make the web great again” at JSConf US 2015 Last Call going a little bit deeper into how and why I think we need to invest in concurrency on the web.
+The rest of this post are the slightly edited notes from my talk at JSConf US 2015 Last Call going a little bit deeper into how and why I think we need to invest in concurrency on the web.
 It explains things in the context of my current project AMP, but I believe the message applies beyond that narrow scope.

 - We need to talk about the web.

 - Things have gotten into kind of a bad state and this is even more true on the mobile web.